binkley/homebrewery-files/witch.md

   _Let&rsquo;s see &hellip; this finger calls lightning, this one calls fire &hellip; let&rsquo;s use the finger when I'm angry._

 - **Counterspell** <br>
-  A stern gesture and harsher word unravels enemy magic mid-cast.
+  A stern gesture and stronger word unravels enemy magic mid-cast. _Take that!_
-  _Take that!_

 - **Enemies Abound** <br>
   Confuse a creature&rsquo;s mind so it sees allies and enemies alike as threats.